maxr0ssi/Glide/docs/algorithms/touchproof.md

 - **Accuracy**: >95% correct detection across all distances
 - **Latency**: <5ms per frame on CPU
-- **Robustness**: Works with different hand sizes, lighting, backgrounds
+- **Flexibility**: Works with different hand sizes, lighting, backgrounds
 - **Stability**: No flickering due to EMA + hysteresis

-TouchProof represents a significant advance in 2D touch detection, achieving near-depth-sensor accuracy using only a regular camera.
+TouchProof gets surprisingly good touch detection from a regular 2D camera - close to what you'd get from a depth sensor.